Frequently Asked Questions

 How can I participate as a hunter in the next Wyoming Women's Antelope Hunt?

-SCHOLARSHIP: Roughly 1/3 of all hunters attend the Wyoming Women’s Antelope Hunt on scholarship each year!
+SCHOLARSHIP: Thanks to our amazing sponsor and donors, roughly 1/3 of all hunters attend the Wyoming Women’s Antelope Hunt on scholarship each year!
 Please sign up here if you wish to be notified when the scholarship application opens for the next hunt.

 SPONSORSHIP: Ask if your employer is interested in a corporate sponsorship!
 Companies receive promotional benefits and send hunters of their choice.
 These sponsorships help support our scholarship program and raise money for the hunt and the Wyoming Women’s Foundation.
 Review our sponsorship packet and become a supporter of the event.
 Huge thanks to our sponsors!